AaronAmberman/WPF.ParticleLife/README.md

 I say series of projects because I took the Winforms/C# version, https://github.com/BlinkSun/ParticleLifeSimulation, and made several iterations just trying to learn while experimenting with code.

 ### WPF.ParticleLife.Ellipses
 This project uses WPF Ellipse objects and a Canvas and utilizes the Canvas.SetLeft and Canvas.SetTop methods.
 While this worked it was not very performant.
+This project is missing some functionality like reset all particles.

 ### WPF.ParticleLife.Paths
 This project uses WPF Path objects and a Canvas.
 This project was equal or less performant than the Ellipse counterpart so it was **excluded** from the repo.